 A client I consulted with last week had an extremely common workplace ergonomics situation, one which I have seen in many workplaces before.
-By the end of this blog post you will have some quick-win solutions that you can implement on Monday morning.
+By the end of this blog post you will have some quick-win solutions that you can implement.

 The most popular chair adjustment